JeremyWurbs/mltemplate/_README.md

 - **[tests](tests)**: Contains unit tests for the mltemplate package.
 Refer to the [Unit Tests](#Unit-Tests) section for more details;

-# Usage

-To run the end-to-end demo, refer to the [end-to-end demo](#End-to-End-Demo) section below.
-It requires a 10-minute discord setup.

 # Package Management

-It is highly recommended to use Rye as your package manager.
+It is highly recommended to use [Rye](https://github.com/mitsuhiko/rye) as your package manager.
 In addition to handling your virtual environment and dependencies for you, there are additionally a number of useful commands available, which you can use through `rye run <command>`.

 ## Linting